Your Notifications

 Skin Cancer Treatment: Symptoms, Classification, Diagnosis & Recovery

 Skin cancer is the most common type of cancer.
-It typically affects people with lighter skin tone.
-Skin cancer is the uncontrolled and abnormal growth of destructive malignant skin cells.
+It typically affects people with lighter skin tones.
+It is the uncontrolled and abnormal growth of destructive malignant skin cells.
 It occurs when unrepairable DNA damage that occurs in the skin cells triggers a mutation that makes them multiply rapidly and form malignant skin tumors.

 Skin cancer is mostly caused by ultraviolet radiation from sunshine or tanning beds.
 Skin cancers have a limited potential to spread to other parts of the body and may become life-threatening if not treated on time.
 They are common and can be effectively treated but the treatment of some forms of skin cancers can be difficult.
 However, early diagnosis and treatment can increase the survival rate.